Bhagavad Geeta: Chapter 2, Verses 22–28

 tathā śarīrāṇi vihāya jīrṇā-

 nyanyāni saṁyāti navāni dehī.

-(22)
+2.22.
 Just as a person casts off worn-out garments and wears new ones, likewise, the embodied Self casts off its worn-out body and enters a new one.

-When a dress becomes old or when we need to work in a new field, we wear a dress suitable for that occasion or work.
-Similarly, when the body is no longer useful, the indweller (mind and intellect) takes up a new body to enter into an appropriate environment to fulfill the next desires/plans (a field suitable to exhaust the vāsanās).
+When a dress becomes old, we change the dress.
+Or when we need to work in a new field we wear attire suitable for that field of work.
+Similarly, when the body is no longer useful, the indweller (mind and intellect) takes up a new body.
+It moves into an appropriate environment to fulfill the next desires or plans.
+This environment is a field suitable to exhaust the vasanas.
 Just as one changes clothes, one changes body because the old body is no more useful.
 Evolution and change are needed for the body and mind, not the Self.
 The Self is perfect and changeless, it needs no evolution.
 Why is that?
-Sri Krishna continues to explain.
+Shri Krishna continues to explain.

 Chapter 2, Verses 23, 24 and 25